Welcome to the Slow Internet portal.

 Slow Internet is value – shared and experienced – with thought-through intent.
 It’s a call for simplicity and calm that tangents the first slogan of the World Wide Web: “Let’s share what we know.”

-The Slow Internet Badge
+Examples of Slow Internet

-We will now present twelve examples of what Slow Internet can look like in practice.
+We will now present thirteen examples of what Slow Internet can look like in practice.
 Some of them focus on people who run businesses mainly in online environments; others address the user, developer or designer.
 Rather than mention products and interfaces that are up and running right now but could change tomorrow, these are high-level examples.
-We complement them by curating an updated list of adoptions at slow‑internet.org/adoption
+We complement them by curating an updated list of adoptions at slowinternet.info/adoption

 We also encourage creatives to make redesigns of noisy and tracker-heavy sites to show what a Slow Internet equivalent could look like.
 A bit like the minimalist movie poster craze of the early 2010s.
 Would you create that, or have something related you want to showcase, send it to us or tag it with #slowinternet.
 We collect examples from across platforms and post what’s relevant on the website and in our low-paced newsletter.